DesigningOpenDemocracy/DesigningOpenDemocracy.github.io/docs/concepts/representative-democracy.md

 ---
-title: Representative Democracy
+authors:
+- Aya.elfadil
 contributors:
 - Aya.elfadil
+summary: Representative democracy, alternatively referred to as indirect democracy, is a form of government in which elected officials represent a group of people.
+title: Representative Democracy
 ---

 ### Definition